arv1903/Flappy-Bird/README.md

 ## High Scores

 The game keeps track of the highest scores achieved by players.
-The scores are stored in an SQLite database (`highscores.db`).
+The scores are stored in an SQLite database (`highscore.db`).

 ## Contributing